shadmsft/boot-camp-waf-opex/README.md

 ## Deploy Azure Monitor Log Analytics Workspace & App Insights
 1. Navigate to the Azure Portal https://portal.azure.com
 1. Click on the Cloud Shell.
 You may be prompted to create a storage account if this is your first time to use the cloud shell.

    ![image](./media/1.png)

-1. Ensure that you use Bash for the Cloud Shell
+2. Ensure that you use Bash for the Cloud Shell

     ![image](./media/2.png)

-1. Set the context to the subscription you want to use.
+3. Set the context to the subscription you want to use.
     ```cli
     az account set --subscription "<your subscription name or Id>"
-1. Type the following command in the cloud shell, make sure to use your <resource group name> and <cluster name>
+4. Create a Resource Group and Log Analytics Workspace by typing these commands in the Cloud Shell.

     ```cli
     az group create --name rg-opex --location southcentralus